Learn more about new regulations for AHPs, which small businesses can join to save on insurance costs.

 With the new rules regarding association health plans, this facet of the health insurance industry would no longer be true for small businesses participating in the AHPs.

-According to CNN, critics of the new regulations for AHPs could be bad for the Obamacare exchanges.
+According to CNN, critics of the new regulations for AHPs say that they could be bad for the Obamacare exchanges.
 In theory, young healthy workers could all choose to be covered by the less comprehensive, but cheaper AHP plans.
 This could leave older and sicker Americans as the only enrollees in Obamacare plans, which could mean prices skyrocket, since the insurance companies are only covering sick people then.

 This is article is for general information and may not be updated after publication.